vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)

+**Ending support for Device Administrator enrolled devices**

+Microsoft Intune and MDE will be ending support for Device Administrator enrolled devices with access to [Google Mobile Services](/mem/intune/apps/manage-without-gms) (GMS), beginning December 31, 2024.

+**For devices with access to GMS**

+After Intune and MDE ends support for Android device administrator, devices with access to GMS will be impacted in the following ways:

+1. Intune and MDE won’t make changes or updates to Android device administrator management, such as bug fixes, security fixes, or fixes to address changes in new Android versions.

+1. Intune and MDE technical support will no longer support these devices.

+Refer to [this article](https://techcommunity.microsoft.com/blog/intunecustomersuccess/intune-ending-support-for-android-device-administrator-on-devices-with-gms-in-de/3915443) for more information.

 **Aug-2024 (version: 1.0.6812.0101)**

 - Network Protection feature is enabled by default for all users